gecko0307/dagon/doc/Material.md

 * `VertexUV` (0) - per-vertex UV coordinates;
 * `Matcap` (1) - calculated spherical coordinates for fake reflections.

-`textureTransformation` - 3x3 matrix that transforms mesh texture coordinates, if `textureMappingMode` is set to `VertexUV`.
+`textureTransformation` - 3x3 affine matrix that transforms mesh texture coordinates, if `textureMappingMode` is set to `VertexUV`.

 `textureScale` - when using textures, this `Vector2f` define the scale of UV coordinates.
 This is useful to repeat a texture on surface.